 Common symptoms of brake problems are

-- Brake pedal goes to floor
+- The brake pedal goes to the floor

 - Spongy brake pedal feel